-A common injury among running, kicking, sprinting, and cutting and turning sports, a hamstring strain often occurs at the long head of the biceps femoris during the end phase of the leg swing during a sprint.
-It usually happens toward the hip joint rather than toward the knee, but the painful symptoms may be felt at the back of the knee.
+A hamstring strain or a pulled hamstring is an injury where one or more of the three hamstring muscles (biceps femoris, semitendinosus, and semimembranosus) get overstretched or torn.
+It often occurs at the long head of the biceps femoris during the end phase of the leg swing during a sprint.
+It usually happens toward the hip joint rather than toward the knee, but the painful symptoms may be felt at the back of the knee

 Hamstring strains can put athletes out of commission for many weeks or months, depending on the severity of the injury and recovery time.
 Field sports, like American football, soccer, and rugby, have higher prevalence of acute hamstring strains than court sports, like tennis and basketball.
 Likewise, these strains are more common during pre-season than in-season or post-season, and they are common during competition than during practice.